-Certainly, people should consider why they are having children more deeply, especially with the levels of population, which are currently impacting the environment and other species.
+Certainly, people should consider why they are having children more deeply.
 Further, his observation of the incredible suffering people experience in poverty and war is valid.
 Parents may have a lack of awareness and responsibility of what sort of condemnation being born in those circumstances might ethically mean.
-However, expecting those of privilege to become overwrought by the absence of a perfect paradise and entirely stop procreating is ludicrous.
-Furthermore, evidence of increasing consideration of circumstances is evident in lowering birth rates and use of contraceptives in the West.
+However, expecting all people to become overwrought by the absence of a perfect paradise and entirely stop procreating is ludicrous.
+Furthermore, evidence of an increasing consideration of this issue is evident in diminishing birth rates, by way of contraceptives, in the West.

 3. Assuming a Cosmic Perspective